ClassyJS/classy/README.md

 console.log(ford.make)
 ```

 Notice the ```callSuper()``` method call, which can be used in any class method, and will call the method with the same name found on the super class.
-It also automatically transmits all the arguments it has, so you don't have to manually do so.
+It also automatically sends all the arguments, so you don't have to manually do so.

 ```js
 ford.getName() === 'Ford' //is true